When people talk about your credit, they mean your credit history. Your credit history describes how you use money. For example:

 What’s in your credit report?

 Your credit report is a summary of your credit history.
-The three major credit bureaus — TransUnion, Equifax, and Experian — collect credit and other information about you.
+The three nationwide credit bureaus — TransUnion, Equifax, and Experian — collect credit and other information about you.
 In your credit report, you’ll find information like

 - your name, address, and Social Security number